maria1226/SayHello/README.md

-﻿# This repo contain - How to use abstract classes in C#
+# This repo contains an example of how to use abstract classes in C#

 ## Prerequisites
 - .NET